AidilMaula/to-do-list-application/README.md

 npm install
 ```

-2.install the generator of vue-cli-plugin-electron-builder
+2.install and invoke the generator of vue-cli-plugin-electron-builder
 ```
 vue add electron-builder
 ```